-Stan tried to a jury BlueRadios, Inc. v.
-Kopin Corporation, Inc. and obtained a $24.8 million verdict for our client.
+Some of Stan’s most high-profile matters include the jury trial BlueRadios, Inc. v.
+Kopin Corporation, Inc. where he obtained a multi-million verdict for his client.
 The case centered on Kopin’s misappropriation of BlueRadios’ trade secrets.
 BlueRadios designs and manufactures Bluetooth wireless communication products.
-A jury verdict was entered in the U.S. District Court for the District of Colorado finding for BlueRadios and awarding approximately $5.1 million in damages, as well as $19.7 million in disgorgement and exemplary damages that accompanies a finding of malice and willfulness justifying an award of attorney fees.
+A judgment was entered on the jury verdict that included exemplary damages and attorney’s fees that accompanies a finding of malice and willfulness.

 - Represented the inventor of revolutionary medical devices, instruments and methods for spinal fusion surgery, in a three-month breach of contract and patent infringement trial, resulting in a total verdict valued at approximately $570 million, including $400 million in punitive damages.